conda-forge/cuda-feedstock/recipe/doc/end_user_run_guide.md

 ### Selecting ARM Variant

 Many of NVIDIA's CUDA packages are built for both SBSA and Tegra devices.
-For CUDA 12.9 and earlier, Tegra devices are a separate ARM variant.
-To install packages built for CUDA 12.9 Tegra, add the `arm-variant=*=tegra` package to your environment.
+For CUDA 12.9, Tegra devices are a separate ARM variant.
+To install packages built for CUDA 12.9
+Tegra, add the `arm-variant=*=tegra` package to your environment.
 For CUDA 13.0 and later, the arm-variant package is no longer required.
 Tegra devices are no longer a separate architecture from SBSA.